kvnn/kevinriggen/_posts/2011-12-2-How-favgoals-video-processing-works.md

 #### Acceptance / Rejection
-1. FavGoal admins have can browse pending videos and accept or reject them
+1. FavGoal admins browse pending videos and accept or reject them
-2. If a video is rejected, the user is notified
+2. If a video is rejected, the user is notified and the video is removed from the 'pending' container and the cdn
 3. If a video is accepted, it gets marked for download by the Process Monster